eClass and Canvas Support

 Apply filters button

-You can filter by course sections, course modules, gassignment groups (used in a weighted grading setup, student groups, submission status, whether there is a submission, and by assignment date:
+You can filter by course sections, course modules, assignment groups (used in a weighted grading setup), student groups, submission status, whether there is a submission, and by assignment date:

 There are various options within each filter: